PhoenixBasics/phoenixbasics.github.io/step1newapp.md

   ```

 2. Open the application in your favorite editor
-3. Open the file `config/dev.exs`.
-Ensure your username and password for Postgres is correct.
+3. Open the file `config/dev.exs` and Ensure your username and password for Postgres is correct.
-2. Ecto allows our Phoenix application to communicate with a data store, such as PostgreSQL or MongoDB.
-Create your database by running:
+4. Ecto allows our Phoenix application to communicate with a data store -- PostgreSQL in this case.
+Create your database from the commandline by running:

   ```
   mix ecto.create
   ```

-4. Start your server
+5. Start your server

   ```
   mix phx.server
   ```

-5. Open [http://localhost:4000](http://localhost:4000) in your favorite browser.
+6. Open [http://localhost:4000](http://localhost:4000) in your favorite browser.

 ## Congratulations, you got a server!!!